Green NCAP has developed a star rating that allows the environmental performance of cars, to be compared easily.

 Indexes

 The star rating indicates how well the car has performed overall.
 If it has a good star rating, it has performed well for Clean Air, Energy Efficiency and Greenhouse Gases.
-Poor performance in any one of the areas of assessment will decrease a car’s star rating and may disqualify the vehicle from additional robustness testing.
+Poor performance in any one of the areas of assessment will decrease a car’s star rating.
 The three indexes are the second level at which cars can be compared.

 For PHEVs it is essential that the battery is charged as fully and as frequently as possible.

-For PHEVs, it is essential that the battery is charged as fully and as frequently as possible so that the car can be driven in electric mode as much as possible.
-Green NCAP’s rating assumes that this is how the car will be used and the rating is not valid if the battery is not routinely charged.
+For PHEVs, it is essential that the battery is charged fully and frequently so that the car can be driven in electric mode as much as possible.
+Green NCAP’s rating assumes that this is how the car will be used.
+The rating is not valid if the battery is not routinely charged.
 For more information on this, and for other advice on driving in an environmentally friendly way, see our eco driving guide.

 Clean Air Index